 - Credits may be awarded on the basis of documentation of the amount of work a typical student is expected to complete within a specified amount of academically engaged time, or on the basis of documented student learning calibrated to that amount of academically engaged time for a typical student.

-*Note: For the purposes of this policy, an “hour” of instruction is interpreted as 50 minutes of contact time or its equivalent.
-Thus each semester hour of credit involves 15 x 50 =750 minutes = 12.5 hours of contact time, or its equivalent, excluding registration and final examination periods.
+For the purposes of this policy, an “hour” of instruction is interpreted as 50 minutes of contact time or its equivalent.
+Thus, each semester hour of credit involves 15 weeks x 50 minutes = 750 minutes = 12.5 hours of contact time, or its equivalent, excluding registration and final examination periods.